mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

 </html>
 ```

+The development html file will only include the bundle.js file, while the production html file also includes the css file.

 Finally, we need to update our server to know which file to serve.
 Update `App.ts` to check the environment, and then serve the correct html file.
 Remember that the paths are relative to the original `App.ts` file.

 ```ts